 Probably because this way of thinking does come from something you have actually experienced.

 Anyone who has ever ‘broken’ their diet will be able to attest to this seemingly binary way of eating.

-Because when we operate from a diet mentality, then the alternative to being rigid and careful with our eating often IS experienced as out of control, chaotic eating.
+Because when we operate from a diet mentality, then the alternative to being rigid and careful with our eating often IS experienced as feeling out of control.
+Eating feels chaotic.